weburg.com weburg.com

 Introduction

 The programmatic client uses any available dynamic proxy to translate class method calls to HTTP on the fly.
-In the case of C, the calling functions are written manually, but the invoker still does most of the lower level work.
-The server is getting more dynamic over time and presently uses a Java servlet.
-All the above might also be better understood with a pretty picture:
+In the case of C, the calling functions are written manually, but the library's invoker still does most of the lower level work.
+The Java client only needs an interface.
+The server maps the calls into the implementation automatically with an interface or equivalent.
+Visualizing it:

 GHoWSt diagram